ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - Globally distributed, **multi-model database** that supports NoSQL options.(can create different types of data stores such as Mongo DB and Cassandra)
     - supports schema-less data, build highly responsive and "Always On" applications
     - The data is abstracted and projected as an API, include SQL, MongoDB, Cassandra, Tables, and Gremlin
-    - Guaranteed single-digit millisecond response time and 99.999% availability.
+    - *Guaranteed single-digit millisecond responsetime  (low latency)* and 99.999% availability.
     - Azure Cosmos DB can store JSON documents.

 - Azure Database for MySQL: